 Greed can get the best of us, and some see it as a way thinking they’ll get more than a few extra bucks from a hapless fan.
 Uniqlo shirts, originally from the Weekly Shonen Jump collaboration in 2018 and earlier this year, originally retailed at $14.90; you’ll be hard-pressed to find something from those lines under $30 USD or $40 USD today.

 Not all resellers are greedy or dishonest.
 Many are nice people, who work hard to get things we may have missed out from back in the day.
-These are the respectable ones who are upfront with their prices and do their research into the articles they sell.
-For example, a good sneakerhead wouldn’t pass off a pair of 2010 retro Nike Air Jordan XI as originals from 1995; nor would a quality vintage reseller pass off a 2012 Naruto Shippuden shirt claiming it’s from 2002.
+These are the respectable ones who are upfront with their prices and do their research into the articles they sell and curate collections.
+In comparison, a good sneakerhead wouldn’t pass off a pair of 2010 retro Nike Air Jordan XI as originals from 1995; nor would a quality vintage reseller pass off a 2012 Naruto Shippuden shirt claiming it’s from 2002.

 Now, there are some older shirts from the mid-to-late 1990’s that would come close to being vintage, those being from Dragon Ball Z, Sailor Moon, Gundam Wing, Neon Genesis Evangelion, and Akira to name a few.
 Keys to look for are the fabric weight (90’s tees were printed on much thicker cotton than today), the design and age.
 Some fade quite nicely, but shouldn’t appear to bright and vibrant as if they were printed just yesterday; image cracking is also a big giveaway.
 And don’t be afraid to compare or do an image search online.
 Pictures are worth a thousand words.